 Empower employees to receive feedback from peers and leaders; stimulate employee learning, growth, and development; boost engagement, motivation, and performance.
 Win-win-win.

-More and more organizations are replacing archaic annual performance reviews with a much more motivating solution – manager-employee one-on-one conversations.
+More and more organizations are replacing archaic annual performance reviews with a much more motivating performance management solution – manager-employee one-on-one conversations.
 In fact, one-on-one meetings are highly engaged organizations number one method of communication, ranking above emails from leadership and all-company meetings.

 More than 85 percent of highly engaged organizations said their managers and employees had one-on-ones, compared to just half of disengaged organizations.
 It’s no surprise to us that engaged organizations are implementing practices that encourage frequent performance conversations.
 Want motivated employees?
 Follow suit.